Sexual harassment: Non-institutional methods

+French ad campaign designed to show men sexually harassing requests on International Women's Day 2018.

-In settings where people don't receive institutional support against sexual harassment, people find their own safety, advocacy, and response mechanisms.
+In settings where people do not receive institutional support against sexual harassment, people find their own safety, advocacy, and response mechanisms.
 People have organized public protests and performance art to raise awareness of street harassment in their communities and decrease tolerance for it.
 There is evidence that people grow less likely to sexually harass or believe harassment myths when they learn about how harassment affects victims through personal stories.
 Projects like HARASSmap and Hollaback! collect harassment stories to raise awareness and lower tolerance for harassment in certain communities, using the stories to safely intervene and educate people about stopping harassment where it is prevalent.

-The use of audio and video recording can help in documenting sexual harassment for use in reporting.
+The use of audio and video recording can help document sexual harassment for reporting.
 Audio recording apps are available for use on smartphones, and can for instance be used during job interviews.